jembi/JeMPI/documentation/ui-user-guide.md

 **Blocking**
 The blocking tab is used to define the blocking rules.

-The blocking tabs has two sub tabs :
+The blocking tabs have two sub tabs :
 - Linking
 - Matching